-With TLS (also known as SSL), Internet communication is encrypted end-to-end, creating a more secure browsing experience.
+With TLS (also known as SSL), Internet communication is encrypted, creating a more secure browsing experience.
 Users can easily identify TLS-encrypted sites because they have ‘https://’ in the URL instead of ‘http://’.
 But in some instances, an HTTPS site can also contain some elements that are loaded using the plaintext HTTP protocol.
 This creates a condition known as mixed content, sometimes referred to as ‘HTTP over HTTPS’.

 With mixed content, users will be under the impression that they are on a secure, encrypted connection because they are on an HTTPS-protected site, but the unencrypted elements of the page create vulnerabilities, opening up those users to malicious activity such as unauthorized tracking and on-path attacks.
 The severity of the vulnerability depends on whether the mixed content is passive or active.

 Passive/Display Mixed Content: In this case, the unencrypted HTTP content is restricted to encapsulated elements on the site that cannot interact with the rest of the page – for example, images or videos.
 For example, an attacker can block or replace an image loaded over HTTP, but wouldn’t be able to modify the rest of the page.

 Active mixed content presents a more severe threat than passive/display mixed content; when compromised, it allows an attacker to take over an entire webpage, collect sensitive user input such as login credentials, serve the user a spoofed page, or redirect the user to an attacker’s site.